canonical/kafka-operator/docs/how-to/create-mtls-client-credentials.md

 Since you are using TLS certificates for authentication, you need to provide a way to map the client's certificate to usernames defined on the Apache Kafka cluster.

-In charmed Apache Kafka, this could be done using the `ssl_principal_mapping_rules` config option, which defines how the certificate's common name is translated into a username, using a handy regex syntax (refer to [Apache Kafka's official documentation](https://kafka.apache.org/documentation/#security_authz_ssl) for more details on the syntax):
+In charmed Apache Kafka, this could be done using the `ssl_principal_mapping_rules` configuration option, which defines how the certificate's common name is translated into a username, using a handy regex syntax (refer to [Apache Kafka's official documentation](https://kafka.apache.org/documentation/#security_authz_ssl) for more details on the syntax):

 ```bash
 # Map the CN on the cert to be considered the principal (username)